Designers may generate plans by hand or computer to convey ideas.

 Final Design

 Your designer usually presents this in person with an explanation of the intent and how the design meets your goals.
+Feel free to ask for final adjustments is you still would like to see additional changes, but be aware that there will be design fees associated with each revision.
+You can also discuss any final questions and next steps.

 Determine Phases for Installation